Viññāṇa Anidassana

 There are also some good contextual reasons to attribute the words to Baka:

-- When there is an change of speaker in the suttas, the new speaker always addresses the other by name or title.
+When there is a change of speaker in the suttas, the new speaker always addresses the other by name or title.
 They say for example “Sir Gotama”, “Great King”, or “Venerable”.
 Throughout this sutta the Buddha continually addresses Baka as “Brahmā”, but the quote above lacks such an address.
 This indicates the speaker has not changed, and Baka is still speaking.

-- The sutta begins with Baka claiming “this is permanent, this is everlasting, this is eternal … and beyond this there is no other escape.”
-According to the commentary this refers to Baka's heaven realm.41 However, this is not at all clear from the sutta itself (which is likely why the commentator felt a need to comment).
+The sutta begins with Baka claiming “this is permanent, this is everlasting, this is eternal … and beyond this there is no other escape.”
+According to the commentary this refers to Baka’s heaven realm.41 However, this is not all that clear from the sutta itself (which is likely why the commentator felt a need to comment).
 I take Baka to instead refer to viññāṇa anidassana, which he mistakes to be permanent, outside “the allness of all”.

-- After the words are spoken, Baka tries to vanish.
+After the words are spoken, Baka tries to vanish.
 This seems a random act, unless we translate anidassana as ‘invisible’ and attribute it to Baka.
 By attempting to vanish (which he fails to do) he might try to show off his attainment.

-- Just like in the Kevaddha Sutta, the Buddha here too ends the conversation by alluding to cessation.
+Just like in the Kevaddha Sutta, the Buddha here too ends the conversation by alluding to cessation.
 He says: “I have seen existence will come to an end, so do not welcome any type of existence.”42 Here “any type of existence” includes any type of consciousness, but the Buddha, trying to teach Baka a lesson, was referring especially to boundless consciousness.
-Moreover, if “boundless consciousness” was already the Buddha's highest teaching on nibbāna, this statement on the cessation of existence would be very much out of place.
+Moreover, if “boundless consciousness” was already the Buddha’s highest teaching on nibbāna, this statement on the cessation of existence would be very much out of place.

-To summarize these points, Bhikkhu Anālayo wrote: “A coherent reading of the Brahmanimantaṇika Sutta is possible with the same reference [to boundless consciousness] being attributed to Baka Brahmā.”43
+To summarize these points, Bhikkhu Anālayo wrote: “A coherent reading of the Brahmanimantanika Sutta is possible with the same reference [to boundless consciousness] being attributed to Baka Brahmā.”43

 A third option is that neither the Buddha nor Baka ever spoke these words.
 After all, the suttas are not a flawless record of facts.
-The Brahmanimantaṇika Sutta is also a very esoteric discourse, one of the most abstract in the entire Canon.
+The Brahmanimantanika Sutta is also a very esoteric discourse, one of the most abstract in the entire Canon.
 According to Bhikkhu Bodhi it could be seen “as a dramatic representation of the same ideas set forth by the Mūlapariyāya [Sutta] in abstract philosophical terms”.44 Someone other than the Buddha may well have been inspired to compose this text.
 Its anti-brahmanical tone also indicates it to be a piece of later propaganda.
 The text may have its origin in the Baka Sutta,45 a discourse in the Saṁyutta Nikāya that portrays the same meeting, but with a much more standard story line.

 I will let the reader decide which, if any, of these three options they prefer to reconcile the “allness of all” problem.
 Either way—and may this be the take-home—I think it is unwise to let questionable suttas such as this inform us on something as important as nibbāna.
 We’d better rely on the hundreds, if not thousands, of passages that mention the impermanence of consciousness.